sainimohit23/rasa-demo/README.md

 docker run rasa_nlu
 ```

-This will build and start the a docker containing the NLU server on the default port (`5005`) of the Rasa NLU.
+This will build and start the a docker of the NLU server on the default port (`5005`) of the Rasa NLU.

 ### Without Docker
 1. [Optional] Create a python environment and activate it.